Tetracapsuloides

 Tetracapsuloides bryosalmonae is a myxozoan parasite of salmonid fish.
 It is the only species currently recognized in the monotypic genus Tetracapsuloides.
-It is the cause of proliferative kidney disease (PKD), one of the most serious parasitic diseases of salmonid populations in Europe and North America that can result in losses of up to 90% in infected populations.
+It is the cause of proliferative kidney disease (PKD), one of the most serious parasitic diseases of salmonid populations in Europe and North America.
+The disease can result in losses of up to 90% in infected populations.

 Taxonomy

 Until the late 1990s, the organism which caused PKD was enigmatic, thus called PKX organism.
-The causative agent of PKD was recognized as a form of Malacosporean, but the absence of mature spores in salmonid hosts, the lack of fish to fish transmission, and seasonality of the disease suggested that the life cycle of PKX was completed in another host and that infection of salmonids could be accidental.
-Korotneff observed a myxozoan in the bryozoan, Plumatella fungosa, in 1892, which he described as Myxosporidium bryozoides.
+The causative agent of PKD was recognized as a form of Malacosporean.
+The absence of mature spores in salmonid hosts, the lack of fish-to-fish transmission, and seasonality of the disease suggesting that the life cycle of PKX was completed in another host and that infection of salmonids could be accidental.
+Aleksei Korotnev (Korotneff) observed a myxozoan in the bryozoan, Plumatella fungosa, in 1892, which he described as Myxosporidium bryozoides.
 Myxozoan infection of bryozoans was not reported again until 1996.
-Ecological investigations of freshwater bryozoans in North America discovered parasitic sacs of a myxozoan species, freely floating in the body cavities of several bryozoans.
+Ecological investigations of freshwater bryozoans in North America discovered parasitic sacs of a myxozoan species freely floating in the body cavities of several bryozoans.
 Molecular analyses indicated that the 18S rDNA sequences of these sacs were indistinguishable from those of PKX.
-The PKX organism was scientifically described as Tetracapsuloides bryosalmonae Canning, Curry, Feist, Longshaw & Okamura 1999, which was assigned to a new class, the Malacosporea within the phylum Myxozoa.
-Around the same time, another group described the PKX organism from Arctic char, Salvelinus alpinus, as Tetracapsuloides renicola Kent, Khattra, Hedrick & Devlin 2000, but the first given name has priority according to the rules of the binomial nomenclature.
+In 2000, the PKX organism was scientifically described as Tetracapsuloides bryosalmonae, and assigned to a new class, Malacosporea, within the phylum Myxozoa.
+In the same year, another group of researchers described the PKX organism from Arctic char, Salvelinus alpinus, as Tetracapsuloides renicola.
+According to the rules of binomial nomenclature however, the first given name takes priority.

 Life cycle

 T. bryosalmonae has a two-host life cycle, as other myxosporeans, cycling between freshwater bryozoa and salmonid fish species, rather than an oligochaete or polychaete worm as for Myxobolus cerebralis.
-To date, T. bryosalmonae has been found to parasitize at last five freshwater bryozoans Phylactolaemata species belonging to the genera Fredericella and Plumatella, all considered to be primitive genera.
+To date, T. bryosalmonae has been found to parasitize at least five freshwater bryozoans Phylactolaemata species belonging to the genera Fredericella and Plumatella, all considered to be primitive genera.
 Infected bryozoans release mature T. bryosalmonae malacospores during overt infections when large spore sacs are freely floating within their coelomic cavity.
 Bryozoan dispersal strategies, including colony fragmentation, statoblast dispersal and the formation of migrating zooids allow their colonization of new habitats and the spreading of infective T. bryosalmonae stages.